Vaibhav4567/Mini-Chat-Application/README.md

 ## 🌟 Project Overview

-The Mini WhatsApp project includes the following features:
+The Mini Chat Application project includes the following features:

 - **Add Messages**: Users can enter their name and a message using a form.
 - **View Messages**: Submitted messages are displayed in a chat-like interface.